inversoft/prime-transformer/README.md

 Prime Transformer is a BBCode parser and transformation library.
 Additional implementations may be added support additional source or target markup languages.
 The parser returns a light weight document object model of the source BBCode consisting mostly of index values and offsets that can be utilized by the transformer.

 Prime Transformer is actively developed and is being utilized in high performance commercial products.

-This project uses the Savant build tool, for more information checkout the [savant-core](https://github.com/inversoft/savant-core) project.
+**Note:** This project uses the Savant build tool, for more information checkout the [savant-core](https://github.com/inversoft/savant-core) project.

 ##### Example: